Thkgopisi/Thkgopisi/README.md

 ## About Me

-I am an aspiring IT support Engineer at Ministry of Justice with enterprise IT experience supporting users, systems and infrastructure across the MOJHQ and the departments under the ministry.
+I am an IT support Engineer at Ministry of Justice with enterprise IT experience supporting users, systems and infrastructure across the MOJHQ and the departments under the ministry.
 My background includes hands-on troubleshooting of network connectivity issues, TCP/IP, DNS, DHCP, Active Directory, Windows Server environments and Linux administration.

 I hold a Bachelor of Science Degree in Information Technology from University of Botswana, a Network Security certificate from Cisco and I am actively building my networking skill set through CCNA coursework focused on routing, switching, VLANs, subnetting, network troubleshooting and enterprise network fundamentals.